 4) Take a break

-When things head into the overwhelm stage for me, eventually that leads to complete shut down and then work inevitably ceases.
+When things head into the overwhelm stage for me, that eventually leads to complete shut down and then work inevitably ceases.
 That ain’t good.
 These days I implement breaks in my daily schedule especially if I’m doing work that’s intense or if I can feel the beginnings of frustration setting in on some task I need to be completed RIGHT NOW.

 Taking a break resets the day.
 It allows space for you to recalibrate or rethink what’s going on.
 It allows space for calm and even breathing so your nerves don’t get shot.
 Taking a break can bring you back to center allowing sound reasoning back in.